dreamtx01/LogisticalRegression/README.md

 ![](Image/Image%2011-16-20%20at%2010.31%20AM.jpg)

-A logistic regression algorithm was then used to build a model, predicting whether a match finishes 0 (home win) or 1 (away win) given input derived from these game statistics.
+A logistic regression algorithm was then used to build a model, predicting whether a match finishes 0 (home win) or 1 (away win) given input derived from in game statistics.

 ![](https://github.com/dreamtx01/Springboard/blob/master/Folders/Capstone%20Project%201/Image/Test_Data.png)